v-cakoll/docs.it-it/docs/visual-basic/language-reference/modifiers/overloads.md

   - e parole chiave di modificatori di proprietà o di routine (ad esempio `Public` o `Shared`)

-- **Modificatore facoltativo.** Non è necessario usare il modificatore `Overloads` quando si definiscono più proprietà o routine in overload nella medesima classe.
+- **Optional Modifier.** You do not have to use the `Overloads` modifier when you are defining multiple overloaded properties or procedures in the same class.
 Se tuttavia si usa `Overloads` in una dichiarazione, è necessario usarlo in tutte.

-- **Shadowing e overload.** `Overloads` è anche utilizzabile per nascondere un membro esistente o un set di membri in overload, in una classe base.
+- **Shadowing and Overloading.** `Overloads` can also be used to shadow an existing member, or set of overloaded members, in a base class.
 Quando si usa `Overloads` a questo scopo, è necessario dichiarare la proprietà o il metodo con lo stesso nome e lo stesso elenco di parametri del membro della classe base, senza specificare la parola chiave `Shadows`.

 Se si usa `Overrides`, il compilatore aggiunge implicitamente `Overloads` in modo che le API della libreria funzionino più facilmente con C#.